 The winner of the contest, Chalermchai Kositpipat, has a museum on site displaying his works of art.
 When touring the museum be mindful not to step inside of the taped boundaries surrounding the displays or you will acquire a closely following guard while browsing.

 In front of the temple outreaching hands emerge from the ground symbolizing uncontrolled human desires such as material desires, greed, and lust.

 After fighting material desires, greed, and lust, we arrive at the Cycle of Rebirth Bridge.

 Death and Rahu, stand guard on the bridge protecting the entrance to Heaven where visitors are freed of their suffering.
 We took our time enjoying the architecture and stunning details while crossing the bridge.
-Visitors flow in one direction through the temple and are prohibited from turning around.
+Foot traffic flows in one direction through the wat and turning around is prohibited.

 The white coloring symbolizes the purity of Buddha.
-The white plaster is decorated with small pieces of glass representing the wisdom of Buddha and self reflection.
+The plaster is decorated with small pieces of glass representing the wisdom of Buddha and self reflection.
 The wat shimmers in the sunlight.
 Statues of dragons and mythical creatures protect the temple from evil.

 Photos are prohibited inside the wat.

-A chaotic mural of modern day superheros, cartoons, and real life legends cover the walls including: Superman, minions, Angry Birds, Iron Man, Harry Potter, and Ronald McDonald.
+A chaotic mural of modern day superheros, cartoons, and real life legends cover the walls inside the wat including: Superman, minions, Angry Birds, Iron Man, Harry Potter, and Ronald McDonald.

 30 million Baht later, the temple remains incomplete.